If you’ve been flirting with the idea of selling an online course, you’re not alone. It’s one of the most powerful ways to monetize content.

 Some of the most viable online course ideas will come from your audience.
 This is why social networks like Reddit and Quora –– where opinionated consumers readily discuss their problems –– are another great source for market research.

 If you can understand their challenges as they understand them, you’ll stand a much better chance at identifying meaningful ways to help.
+Take a look at how we used a Facebook group to position our SiteGround Review.

 Survey your audience